connectrpc/examples-es/README.md

 ## Projects

+### Angular

+The sample [Angular](https://angular.io) project was generated with [Angular CLI](https://github.com/angular/angular-cli).

 ### React

-All sample projects underneath the `React` directory use [React](https://reactjs.org) as the framework.
+All sample projects underneath this directory use [React](https://reactjs.org) as the framework.
 Each is divided by the various tooling differences the related projects were constructed with:

 * [cra](react/cra) - Built with [Create React App](https://github.com/facebook/create-react-app) and all associated defaults.